kavehtehrani/gnome-speech2text/README.md

 - Service logs (`journalctl --user -u speech2text-service`)
 - **For crashes**: Run `./debug-crash.sh` and include the generated report
 - Steps to reproduce the issue

-**Crash Reports**: If you experience GNOME Shell crashes, the `debug-crash.sh` script will generate a comprehensive report with all relevant system information, crash logs, and timeline analysis.